Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 When moving onto hard floors such as porcelain tiles or floorboards, these bristles can be retracted with the push of a button.

-The Cyclonic Technology on display has two centrifugal chambers, ensuring that even the most minute of dust particles are captured.
+Cyclonic Technology ensures that even the most minute of dust particles are captured.

 An accessory with the V8 Animal is especially effective in capturing pet hair.